 Principle 2: No Extra

-By embodying the principle of “No Extra,” the practitioner avoids distractions and unnecessary movements that may disrupt the flow of energy during a session of Breema Bodywork.
-This principle teaches the practitioner to pay attention to their own body and movements, ensuring that each action is purposeful and in harmony with the recipient’s needs.
-By eliminating any extra or unnecessary movements, the practitioner can create a deeper connection and facilitate a more profound healing experience for the recipient.
+Emulating the “No Extra” principle helps the practitioner avoid pointless motions and distractions that could impede the flow of energy during a Breema Bodywork session.
+This idea helps the practitioner to focus on their own body and motions, so guaranteeing that every action is deliberate and in line with the demands of the recipient.
+Eliminating any additional or pointless movements helps the practitioner establish a closer relationship and enable a more intense healing process for the patient.

 Related Article: Benefits Of Rebirthing Therapy

-Applying the principle of “No Extra” in Breema Bodywork also extends beyond the physical movements of the practitioner.
-It involves being present and fully engaged in the moment, without any distracting thoughts or mental chatter.
-This mental clarity allows the practitioner to better perceive and respond to the energetic and physical needs of the recipient.
-By eliminating extraneous thoughts and distractions, the practitioner can cultivate a state of presence and create a space for healing and transformation to occur.
+Using the “No Extra” approach in Breema Bodywork also transcends the practitioner’s bodily motions.
+It means being totally present and engaged in the moment free from any distracting ideas or mental noise.
+This mental clarity helps the practitioner to better sense and meet the physical and energy requirements of the recipient.
+Eliminating unnecessary ideas and distractions helps the practitioner to be present and open a field for healing and transformation to take place.

 Principle 3: Mutual Support

-When it comes to the practice of Breema Bodywork, the concept of Mutual Support plays a crucial role.
-Mutual Support refers to the understanding that the practitioner and the recipient are not two separate entities, but rather interconnected and interdependent.
-In Breema, the practitioner is not seen as the one solely responsible for providing healing or support; instead, both parties actively participate in the process, creating a harmonious and cooperative environment.
+Regarding the technique of Breema Bodywork, the idea of Mutual Support is absolutely important.
+Mutual support is realizing that the practitioner and the recipient are linked and dependent on one another rather than two distinct entities.
+In Breema, the practitioner is not considered as the one alone accountable for offering healing or support; rather, both partners actively participate in the process, therefore fostering a harmonic and cooperative environment.

 Principle 4: Firmness And Gentleness